Progressing Your Employability

 Coventry University Postgraduate Certificate in Professional Development

-CU offer new and eligible UK and EU graduates the online and academically accredited PG Certificate in Professional Development at the substantially reduced fee.
+Coventry University offer new and eligible UK and EU graduates the online and academically accredited PG Certificate in Professional Development at the substantially reduced fee.
 This course is designed to help graduates develolp their leadership and professional skills to the next level and is equivalent to one-third of a Master's Degree.
 The course runs from January to August and requires about 15 hours of remote study per week.
 Eligible undergraduate finalists will be sent information about this course to their University email address prior to and just after graduation.

 Please tell us what you are doing